• Home

 Keeping the Red Record: The Project

-The Racial Violence Archive (RVA) gathers and shares information related to racist violence in U.S. history.
-The collection focuses on terroristic acts (i.e., intimidation, violence, and reprisal used to create fear and control behavior) targeting African Americans in the 20th century U.S. South but will expand to incorporate other aspects of race-related political violence as the project continues.
+The Racial Violence Archive (RVA) is one of several projects gathering and sharing information related to racist violence in U.S. history, and keeping with a long tradition of documenting atrocity.
+The RVA collection focuses on terroristic acts (i.e., intimidation, violence, and reprisal used to create fear and control behavior) targeting African Americans in the 20th century U.S. South and aims expand to incorporate other aspects of racialized political violence.

-The RVA incorporates and extends related collections, most notably national data on lynching compiled by historical and contemporary activists and scholars.
-By keeping what Ida B. Wells (1895) called "The Red Record," further documenting patterns of racist violence from the era of lynching and since, and making data, research, and engagement more accessible, the RVA aims to support scholarship, teaching, and advocacy addressing legacies of racist violence.
+The RVA incorporates and extends related collections, such as national data on lynching compiled by historical and contemporary activists and scholars.
+By keeping what Ida B. Wells (1895) called "The Red Record," helping document racist violence from the era of lynching and since, and making data, research, and engagement more accessible, the RVA aims to support scholarship, teaching, and advocacy addressing the well documented contemporary legacies of racist violence.

 A Public History Initiative